midstar/bluetooth_speaker_scripts/README.md

     sudo apt-get install bluetooth bluealsa

-Some platforms, including mine, did not have bluealsa as a ready package.
+Some platforms, including mine, did not have bluealsa as a prebuilt package.
 Therefore you need to build it as described [here](https://github.com/Arkq/bluez-alsa).

 Also, you need to install bluealsa as a system service.